 Iceland is a modern welfare state that guarantees access to universal health care, education, and a high degree of social security for its citizens.
-Public spending on health, education, social security, welfare and other social affairs amounted to 23.7% of GDP in 2016.
-Average life expectancy was 82.2 years in 2016, and infant mortality was 2.7 per 1,000 live births in 2017, which testifies to the advanced status of health care and lifestyle choices in Iceland.
+Public spending on health, education, social security, welfare and other social affairs amounted to 26.7% of GDP in 2016.
+Average life expectancy in Iceland was 81.0 years for men and 84.2 years for women in 2019, and infant mortality was 1.1 per 1,000 live births in 2019, which testifies to the advanced status of health care and lifestyle choices in Iceland.

 The Icelandic old-age pension system is composed of three pillars: a tax-financed public pension scheme, mandatory funded occupational pension schemes, and voluntary pension saving with deferred taxes.
 Public pensions are fully financed by taxes.
 The public pension system provides an old-age pension, a disability pension, and a survivors' pension.
 In most cases, the old-age pension is paid from the age of 67.
 It is mandatory to pay at least 15.5% of total wages and salaries to pension funds.
 Employees contribute 4% of this share, and the rest is contributed by the employer.
 The funds have grown rapidly in recent decades, as their coverage has become almost total and the return on their assets has been strong, although fluctuating with the economic cycle.
-Assets were equivalent to about 150% of GDP at the end of 2017.
+Assets were equivalent to about 191% of GDP at the end of September 2020.